 - Claim to be a native English speaker, but their spelling, grammar, or accent tell you otherwise.

 - Say they live in your home country but they’re traveling for work.
-They may claim to be, for example, a military servicemember, a traveling physician, or an oil rig worker.
+For example, they may claim to be, for example, a military servicemember, a traveling physician, or an oil rig worker.

 - Have an online profile that doesn’t match up with what they’ve told you, in terms of either photos or biographical details.